 Charles Limbert started out working as a salesman for his father’s furniture business in the 1890s.
 He established his own chair factory in 1894, and continued representing other furniture manufacturers as well as his own interests.
-In fact, his efforts helped to boost the popularity of rustic furniture made by Old Hickory of Martinsville, Indiana, according to the Arts & Crafts Society website (arts-crafts.com).
+In fact, his efforts helped to boost the popularity of rustic furniture made by Old Hickory of Martinsville, Indiana, according to the Arts & Crafts Society.

 He went on to establish the Charles P. Limbert Furniture Co. in 1902 making goods in line with the style that would mold his legacy.
 His Grand Rapids, Michigan factory-made furniture and light fixtures with simple lines and few decorative elements reflecting the Arts and Crafts Movement.

 Limbert’s furniture is characterized by the heavy, masculine look popular in the early 20th century referenced as “Mission” style, which was popular from about 1900 through 1925 or so.
-But as mentioned on arts-crafts.com, Limbert never called his work Mission.
-He only referenced it as arts and crafts, and felt that Spanish Mission style was actually a derivative of Dutch styling.
+But as mentioned by the Arts & Crafts Society, Limbert never called his work Mission.
+He only referenced it as arts and crafts and felt that Spanish Mission style was actually a derivative of Dutch styling.